 “My Companions are like stars; whoever follows them will be rightly guided.”

-As the centuries progressed, however, women began to be systematically excluded from religious education for various reasons, including socio-political pressures and unjust religious interpretations challenging their authority.
+As the centuries progressed, however, women began to be systematically excluded from religious education for various reasons, including socio-political pressures and unjust religious interpretations.
 This led to limitations on Muslim women’s access to religious spaces, and hence their inability to gain and share religious knowledge.
 Societies that deny these rights contradict the true essence of Islamic teachings and stand to lose from the benefits of Muslim women’s religious leadership.

 According to the Qur’an and Sunnah, religious leadership in Islam should be understood as a system based on merit, whereby leadership positions are determined according to each candidate’s mastery of religious knowledge and acceptance by his or her community to lead as a moral example.
 The purpose of this system is to ensure that the most competent person is selected to lead the community and to educate those seeking knowledge, regardless of their gender.